 He was an arch-conservative man.
 But a clever man nonetheless, so perhaps his wisdom and witticisms carry some weight.

 When he said that he was referring to the cycle of wealth and poverty.
-But if we apply this aphorism to our development as a nation, it might help us realise that, as a society, we may not be the third generation yet, the ones who devote themselves to the arts (entirely, as Bismarck feared).
+But if we apply this aphorism to our development as a nation, it might help us realise that, as a society, we may not be the third generation yet, the ones who devote themselves to art (entirely, as Bismarck feared).